-- 1 The reporting insurer is a member of a group of insurers or other holding company system: X___yes no. If yes, do the below amounts represent
+1. Is the reporting insurer a member of a group of insurers or other holding company systems?

-1) total gross compensation paid to each individual by or on behalf of all companies that are part of the group: Yes []; or 2) allocation to each insurer: Yes [X].
+If yes, do the amounts below represent 1) total gross compensation paid to each individual by or on behalf of all companies that are part of the group:

+Yes []; or 2) allocation to each insurer: Yes [X]